Hecter94/EndlessSky-PluginArchive/plugins.md

 https://github.com/mdsmestad/ES-COTSA-Pluggin (Cultures of the Southern Arm)

-If you have anyfeedback on balance problems or bugs please message me on discord (demolish238#6398)
+If you have any feedback on balance problems or bugs please message me on Discord (demolish238#6398)

 </blockquote>
 </details>